 Josh Weisberg BSIE 2017

-Now a senior, Weisberg said he’s enjoyed what he’s learned through his IE major at the University of Illinois.
+Now a senior, Weisberg says he’s enjoyed what he’s learned through his IE major at the University of Illinois.
 His IE skills have even transferred over to his involvement in Illini 4000, a student-led non-profit organization that raises funds and awareness for cancer research.

 Weisberg got involved with the organization during his freshman year after learning about Illini 4000 on Quad Day.